fujaba/fulibTables/README.md

 | Study Right 	| wa1338 Arts 	| sculptures 	| 12.0 	|
 <!-- end_code_fragment: -->

-The resulting pointsTable has a sum method that sums up all double values contained in the corresponding column.
+The resulting points table has a `sum` method that sums up all double values contained in the corresponding column.

 To further expand our table we might add students that are in rooms: